 The best part of adding these sessions to your training routine is that they will help you run faster off the bike.
 Simply riding your bike in an aerobic zone does little to condition your body for the demands of your race.

 The stronger your legs are, the less they will fatigue.
 While all of the new indoor riding programs make riding the trainer more enjoyable, they also encourage poor training habits.
-These programs have a place in an athlete’s weekly plan, but it shouldn’t replace the structure needed to take you to the next level.
+These programs have a place in an athlete’s weekly plan, but they shouldn’t replace the structure needed to take you to the next level.